geopandas/geopandas/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have confirmed this bug exists on the latest version of geopandas.

-- [ ] (optional) I have confirmed this bug exists on the master branch of geopandas.
+- [ ] (optional) I have confirmed this bug exists on the main branch of geopandas.

 ---